rrubberr/Flatpak-LuxRender/README.txt

 What's new in 1.9:
 -----------------
- - The LuxRender build system has been updated to support native compilation on modern Linux distributions, using GCC 15+ and CMake 4.0+.
+ - The LuxRender build system has been updated to support native compilation on modern Linux distributions, using LLVM 22+, GCC 16+ and CMake 4.0+.

- - A new collapsing BVH accelerator using AVX2 will be compiled if host CPU support is detected.
-Set your accelerator to "BVH" in Blender.
-(Wald et al. 2008)

  - The Bidirectional integrator now supports ray connections from light sources directly to the camera.
 (Veach & Guibas 1994)